 Definition:

-This is important as the mode of operation is key to various requirements through IEC 61511-1.
+This is important as the mode of operation is an input into various requirements throughout IEC 61511-1.

 Key Points:

-• Assumes infrequent activation and can be low demand mode or high demand mode.
+- Assumes non-continuous activation and can be low demand mode or high demand mode.

 Example: